OptimusFLOW

 And a result of this indicator on the chart:

 As you can see it was not really difficult to create this indicator.
 Before starting writing your own code, check first, maybe the required calculations are already available in a built-in set.
 OptimusFLOW team is constantly working on adding new built-in indicators.
-If you have any ideas and proposals, what we should add — feel free to contact us.
+If you have any ideas and proposals, what we should add — feel free to .